itzmeharsha27/RBAC-Clone/README.md

 - **User Management**: Admins can add, modify, or delete users and manage their roles and permissions.
 ## Test Deployed App
 - **Issues**:
-  - App is currently facing an issue with frontend accessing cookie from backend in render deployment, will be corrected soon
+  - The app is currently experiencing an issue with the frontend accessing cookies from the backend in the Render deployment.
+This will be corrected soon.
+  - Responses are delayed due to limited resources in the free-tier hosting.
+Please be patient while performing operations during testing, as it might take some time to receive a response.
+  - All pages are functioning properly; however, rerouting has some issues with the hosting platform.
+This will also be addressed soon.

 [RBAC Frontend Dashboard](https://rbac-frontend-bu6e.onrender.com)
 ## Technologies Used